betterscientificsoftware/bssw.io/Events/2024-11-survey-roundup.md

 1. Nov 25, 2024, 9 am ET / 8 am CT / 7 am MT / 6 am PT - <https://illinois.zoom.us/meeting/register/tZYkduiurTIvE9QYmlH6qg51h-SSoyprzUef>
 2. Dec 5, 2024, 7 pm ET / 6 pm CT / 5 pm MT / 4 pm PT - <https://illinois.zoom.us/meeting/register/tZwod-6gqj4qE9Ewl7M-890S-VYNkUM4UiKh>

-### A Survey on Refactoring Practices in the Development of Scientific Software
+### A Survey on refactoring practices in the development of scientific software

 The FORCOLAB at the University of Toronto (UofT)is conducting a research study on understanding the refactoring practices and challenges in open-source scientific software.
 The main objective is to better support refactoring tasks during scientific software development.
 Please share your refactoring experiences in open-source scientific software by [completing this survey](https://forms.office.com/pages/responsepage.aspx?id=JsKqeAMvTUuQN7RtVsVSEDG3WKvjM4pHu7QCZXS8hkhUNFVWQTA1RDIzNkZYSjNDMzNSM1VSVjVPMi4u).

-### Survey on Software Environments for Heliophysics
+### Survey on software environments for heliophysics

 For RSEs in helio/solar physics– IHDEA (International Heliophysics Data Environment Alliance) has formed a working group to define common heliophysics tools/software in python which the community may one day be able to use and base their software off of.
 They are collecting some initial feedback about the kinds of software folks in the community are using using this short survey: <https://forms.gle/DumtthpGytnhWpCk6>.